javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

 Create `WebModule` for our `Kid bank` project.
-Inside module define that project, can be run as web-server.
+Inside module we define, that our project "Runs As" web-server.

-Similar trick we did with `Routing`,but instead of `Multibinder` we use a `MapBinder`.
-So that we can store
+`MapBinder`, it is a similar trick as we did with `Routing`, but instead of `Multibinder` we use a `MapBinder`.
-"Run As" into `HashMap<EntrypointType, AppEntrypoint>`
+So that we can store multiple "Runs As" into `HashMap<EntrypointType, AppEntrypoint>`

 ~~~java
 package io.kidbank;